RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 The instructions below describe how to download and install the Mathematica implementation of Rubi.
 The current, reference version of this implementation is 4.16.0.4.
-Mathematica 7 or later is required to host Rubi 4.16.0.4.
+Mathematica 7 or later is required to host it.

 The original implementation of Rubi used Mathematica as the host computer algebra system (CAS).
 Recently the integration rules on which Rubi is based have been ported to other systems.